-What is the minimum acceptable DAT score?
+What is a competitive DAT score?

 How long are my DAT scores good for?

-Scores are only valid for two years from the opening date of the AADSAS application.
+Scores are valid for only two years from the opening date of the AADSAS application.

 Are Canadian DAT scores acceptable?

-No, all applicants must take the US DAT.
+No, all applicants must take the U.S. DAT.

 How many times may I take the DAT?

-The ADA has implemented a life-time limit of no more than three times.
+The ADA has implemented a lifetime limit of no more than three times.
 An applicant who fails to achieve competitive scores in three attempts should seriously consider their suitability for dentistry.

 If I have taken the DAT more than once, which score is used in the review of my application?